The Clothworkers' Foundation

 Overview

-Founded in 1977 as the primary charitable giving vehicle for The Clothworkers' Company, The Clothworkers' Foundation has awarded over £185 million in capital grants to support charities and social businesses working with marginalized and disadvantaged people and communities across the UK.
+Founded in 1977 as the primary charitable giving vehicle for The Clothworkers' Company, The Clothworkers' Foundation has awarded over £185 million in capital grants to support charities and social businesses working with marginalised and disadvantaged people and communities across the UK.
 With annual giving of £8.6 million (2024), the Foundation is one of the UK's top 50 charitable grant-makers.
 Their mission is “to support charities and social businesses that work with marginalised and disadvantaged people and communities, and those working towards a more equitable society.”
-The Foundation recently introduced an Impact Framework (2024) to better prioritize applications based on embedding lived experience and creating significant organizational change.
+The Foundation introduced an Impact Framework (2024) to better prioritise applications based on embedding lived experience and creating significant organisational change.
 Income primarily comes from endowments invested in stocks, property, and private equity, plus donations from The Clothworkers' Company.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Open Grants Programme (Rolling applications, online portal):